An evening in paris at Long and Short- The Gastrobar

 Food blogging is not an easy task especially if you are trying it out for the first time.
 I grabbed the invitation from the mumbai.intercontinental.com to dine and review at The long and short gastopub.
-This special menu is laid out for the Parisian Food Festival currently at the Long n Short.
+This An evening in Paris special menu is laid out for the Parisian Food Festival currently at the Long n Short.
 I love dining at this Gastrobar as its full of character, apt mood and the pretty adorned artifacts delight the dining experience further.
-I was accompanied by none other than my dear foodie friend Shiraz K.

 Chef Vicky of The long and Short